NoorAthirah/NoorAthirah/README.md

 🌟 Aspiring AI Engineer | Full-Stack Developer | Lifelong Learner

 ## 🚀 About Me
-- 🎓 PhD Student | Software & AI Enthusiast
+- 🎓 Software & AI Enthusiast
 - 💡 Passionate about AI, cloud, and full-stack development
 - 🌱 Currently working on projects using React, Laravel, and Python